نوع مقاله : مقاله علمی پژوهشی

 - To what extent the spatial equity is considered in spatial distribiution of land use in touristic villages of East Azerbaijan province?

-- How is the correlation between geographic conditions and spatial equity in touristic villages of East Azerbaijan province?
+- How great is the correlation between geographic conditions and spatial equity in touristic villages of East Azerbaijan province?

 - What are the suggested guidelines for the optimal distribiution of land use and achieving spatial equity?